openxc/smart-wiper/README.md

 **Smart Wiper**
 ===============

-The Smart Wiper project provides a mean for collecting data on rain frequency and/or intensity.
+The Smart Wiper project provides a simple way for collecting data on rain frequency and/or intensity.
 A 3D printed enclosure or 'box' houses an inertial measurement unit that can be attached to the windshield wiper.
 The device monitors the change in acceleration of the windshield wiper and use that as a surrogate for rain detection and intensity.
 The project contains:

 * [Electronics Layout](https://github.com/openxc/smart-wiper/tree/master/Circuit_Design): The circuit diagram and all necessary electronics for the box